KATT/next-ssr-form/README.md

 ## About

-- 🔨  Uses Next.js' `getServerSideProps` to both fetch and provide helpers to
+- 🔨  Uses Next.js' `getServerSideProps` to receive post data and provide helpers to the page to render the form
 - ♻️  E2E type safety!
-TypeScript types inferred between
+TypeScript types inferred between client & server
+- 🔐  Server-side data validation that's propagated to page props.
+Even your `mutation`'s return values are inferred.
 - ☁️  Allow you to write data straight to the db with confidence client <-> server with all the nice autocomplete jazz
-- 🔐  Server-side data validation that's propagated to page props
-- 🤘  Works without JS enabled!
+- 🤘  Your page will works without JS enabled (if you want it to)

 **(Peer) Dependencies:**